 If you heard the term “aggravated drug possession” during your arrest or hearing, you might not understand how that is any different from a drug possession charge.
 One may sound more like a legal term, but they do mean different things.

-If you’ve been charged with possession of a controlled substance, you’re looking at a misdemeanor charge.
-However, if you’ve been charged with an aggravated drug crime, you’re facing a felony charge.
+If you have been charged with possession of a controlled substance, you’re looking at a misdemeanor charge.
+However, if you have been charged with an aggravated drug crime, you are facing a felony charge.
 There are a few different factors that change a drug possession to a more severe charge.
-If you’ve been arrested for aggravated drug possession and are facing a felony, you should seek the counsel of a criminal lawyer in Montgomery County, PA, as soon as possible.
+If you have been arrested for aggravated drug possession and are facing a felony, you should seek the counsel of a criminal lawyer in Montgomery County, PA, as soon as possible.

 Possession vs. Aggravated Possession: How the Charges Differ

-When you’ve been charged with possession, the drug was on your person or within your reach.
+When you have been charged with possession, the drug was on your person or within your reach.
 This charge is considered a misdemeanor, and you may have to spend time in jail and/or pay a fine.

 The level of drug possession increases based on the amount of drugs you were carrying at the time of the arrest.
 High amounts of any drug could result in a drug trafficking charge.